FireIsGood/limbus-image/README.md

 ## Limitations

-Images are hard coded at 600 by 600 pixels due to the libraries used.
-The provided images are at a lower resolution, though that is because they were taken from a specific game asset.
+Images are hard coded to be 600 by 600 as font sizes are kind of strange and I don't want to deal with them.
+I don't have high resolution overlays and the provided images are at a lower resolution so it's not very useful to go past 600 pixels.

 ## Contributing